-Late night buses in Seoul refer to buses operating from midnight to early dawn.
+Late night buses in Seoul refer to those operating from midnight to early dawn.
 These buses are a great way of moving around town on public transportation during the hours when most buses are not in service.
-As of January 2018, nine late night bus routes are in operation with various timetables.
+As of March 2020, nine late night bus routes are in operation with various timetables.
 Each bus route starts with the letter “N” to signify it is a ‘night’ bus.
-These late night buses cover the high traffic areas around popular tourist areas such Gangnam Station.
-The fare is a bit higher than day buses, priced at 2,250 won when paying with cash.
+These late night buses cover the high traffic areas around popular tourist locations such as Gangnam Station.
+The fare is a bit higher than day buses, priced at 2,250 won for adults when paying with cash.

-The alleyways of Hapjeong-dong are a hip and artistic zone, dotted with dozens of vintage coffee shops and dessert cafés.
-Hapjeong-dong Café Street in particular is lined with cafés and cultural spaces of varying themes, all vying for the attention of passersby.
-More than just cafés, Hapjeong-dong Café Street also has pubs, wine bars, and restaurants serving a blend of Eastern and Western cuisine.
+The alleyways of Hapjeong-dong are a hip and artistic zone, dotted with dozens of cafés and cultural spaces of varying themes, all vying for the attention of passersby.
+More than just cafés, Hapjeong-dong also has pubs, wine bars, and restaurants serving a blend of Eastern and Western cuisine.
 The mix of cultures and styles has created a unique atmosphere.
 The wine bars in particular are trending these days for their great atmosphere and reasonable prices.

-It’s easy to find pojangmacha (food stall) on the streets of Dongdaemun at all hours, as the wholesale fashion market is open until the early hours of the morning.
-Among the variety of late-night snacks available, most foreigners prefer dak kkochi (chicken skewers), tteokbokki (spicy rice cake), and gopchang-bokkeum (stir-fried tripe).
-Dak kkochi are made by skewering pieces of chicken and spring onion onto a stick, which are then grilled and coated in either a sweet soy sauce or a spicy seasoning for a taste loved by all.
-Another popular food is mayak gimbap (literally translated to “narcotic gimbap” because it is that delicious) dipped in spicy tteokbokki sauce and eaten in one bite.
+It’s easy to find pojangmacha (food stalls) on the streets of Dongdaemun at all hours, as the wholesale fashion market is open until the early hours of the morning.
+Among the variety of late-night snacks available, most foreigners prefer dak kkochi (chicken skewers), tteokbokki (spicy rice cake), and sundae bokkeum (spicy stir-fried blood sausage & vegetables).
+Dak kkochi are made by skewering pieces of chicken and spring onion onto a stick, which are then grilled and coated in either sweet soy sauce or spicy seasoning for a taste loved by all.
+Another popular food is mayak gimbap, literally translated to “narcotic gimbap” because it is addictively delicious!
+Try it dipped in spicy tteokbokki sauce to see what all the fuss is about.

 Lit up as bright as day all through the night, the Avenue of Youth at Jonggak Station is the top spot for enjoying Korea’s night life.
 Visitors can get their first taste of the Korean drinking culture at the pubs here.
 There are also many restaurants serving various foods from samgyeopsal (grilled pork belly), galbi (short ribs) and other barbecued meats to chicken, kimchi jjigae (kimchi stew), jeon (pancake), hoe (sliced raw fish) and more.
 All you have to do is decide what delicious Korean food you want to eat!

 Garak Market is the nation’s largest agriculture and marine products market.
 Fresh vegetables, fruits, seafood and other products are brought directly to the market from the countryside and sold in auctions from evening until dawn.
-If you’re looking for a unique experience, watch the products going so fast that it will leave even bystanders breathless trying to keep pace.
+If you’re looking for a unique experience, watch the auction process taking place so fast that it will leave even bystanders breathless trying to keep pace.
 For dinner, visit the marine products section, where you can pick the seafood you want to eat at prices cheaper than anywhere else in the city.

-Sindang-dong has been well-known for tteokbokki since the late ‘70s.
-Many of the food vendors here remain open 24 hours so you can find people enjoy the sweet and spicy snack at all hours of the day.
-The shops all make their own sauce, making the taste unique to each vendor.
+Sindang-dong Tteokbokki Town has been well-known for tteokbokki since the late ‘70s.
+Many of the food vendors here remain open 24 hours so you can find people enjoying the sweet and spicy snack both day and night.
+The shops all have their own sauce, making the taste unique to each vendor.
 They also sell sets with toppings to choose at will such as eggs, ramyeon noodles, mandu (dumplings), fish cakes and more.
 Choose your favorite toppings and chow down!